Instant Apps Development: How to Create One for Business

 - User acquisition – instant applications can help you with user acquisition, one of the most challenging tasks for any business.
 Users can test the app and use its key features without installation.
 As a result, they are more likely to try it and install it later.

 - Greater exposure – it’s quite challenging today to convince users to install your application.
 Hence, you might need to consider different types of promotions, such as sharing a link to your instant app on social media.
-Users can check your app without visiting an app store or a long installation process.
+Users can check your app without visiting an app store and go through the installation process.

-- Improved user experience – in some cases, it might be more convenient for users to open your app for a few minutes than visiting a website.
+- Improved user experience – in some cases, it might be more convenient for users to open your app for a few minutes than to visit a website.
 In such situations, instant apps will come in handy.

 - Competitive advantage – you can turn an instant app into your competitive advantage.
 Users will be able to take a glimpse inside your application without installation, which increases the chances that they will want to use your application later.

-This is just a part of the benefits of instant apps development.
+It is just a part of the benefits of instant app development.
 They can easily increase the number of app installations, improve engagement rate and turn visitors into users.

 How to Create an Instant App for Android